Brad Kearns: Athletic career

 After an 11-week stint at the KPMG accounting firm in downtown Los Angeles, Kearns decided to pursue a career on the professional triathlon circuit.
 Over nine years on the professional circuit, career highlights include wins at the 1991 National Bud Light USTS Series/Coke Grand Prix Championship, the 1991 USA Triathlon National Sprint Championship, the 1991 International Triathlon Union Pan-American Championship, a streak of seven consecutive wins in 1991-1992 and a year-end #3 world-ranking in 1991.

 In November, 1986, as an unranked rookie professional, Kearns upset world's #1 duathlete Kenny Souza and world #1 ranked triathlete Scott Molina at the inaugural Desert Princess World Championship Series Run-Bike-Run event (10k-62k-10k), with a time of 2:44.
-Six weeks later, under pressure to legitimize his fluke victory against the two world leaders and many other top professionals from both the duathlon and triathlon circuits, Kearns shattered the course record and beat his nearest competitor by five minutes, in a time of 2:38:47.
-At the final race in the series in February, 1987, Kearns placed 4th to easily claim the first Duathlon World Championship Series title.
+Six weeks later, Kearns beat his nearest competitor by five minutes, in a time of 2:38:47.
+At the final race in the series in February, 1987, Kearns placed 4th to claim the first Duathlon World Championship Series title.
 At this event he became the first athlete in history to use aerodynamic handlebars in a multisport event, debuting a handcrafted Scott DH handlebar from inventor Boone Lennon.
 In moving from 27th place to 4th place during the 62k bike segment, many competitors were availed a glimpse at the aerodynamic advantage provided by the DH bars, and they soon became popular on the circuit.

 Over the seasons of 1990 and 1991, Kearns had 15 first-place finishes at major races and 33 top-5 finishes.
 In world championship competition, he placed 5th at the long course championships in Nice, France (1988), 6th at the Olympic distance world championship in Kelowna, B.C.
 (1988) and 5th at the ITU Olympic distance world championships in Muskoka, Ontario (1992).
 Over the ensuing 28 years, Kearns has been the last USA athlete to place top-5 at ITU Olympic distance worlds.
 In 1991, Kearns won the ITU World Cup/Pan American Championship event at Olympic distance (1.5k-40k-10k) in Ixtapa, Mexico by a record margin of five minutes.
 In 1993, Kearns won the richest sprint distance triathlon in the history of triathlon, the DCA Atlanta event (1k-20k-5k), earning $11,750 in the 51-minute race.

 Later athletic career

+Kearns is a competitor in masters track&field, specializing in the high jump and the 400 meters.